8 Tips for your VA Disability Claim or Appeal

 Eight Tips for Your VA Claim or Appeal

-Be sure that VA has up-to-date contact information for you, such as your address.
+It is important to keep VA up to date about different things that might be changing in your life, such as moving to a new address.
 VA will send correspondence related to your VA claim to the address on file.
 If this address is incorrect, you risk your claim being delayed or even potentially closed due to missed deadlines.
-Further, each piece of mail from VA contains personal information (e.g. social security number) which should not be shared with anyone.
+Further, each piece of mail from VA contains personal information (e.g. social security number), it would be problematic if this information was sent to the wrong individual.

 You should update VA with any change in dependency status as well, such as a recent marriage or divorce, or birth of a baby.
 Failure to update VA about a divorce, for example, could result in an overpayment of dependency benefits which you will likely have to pay back.
 If you have recently gotten married, updating this information could result in more monthly compensation.
 Keeping your information up-to-date with VA can help prevent unnecessary delays, denials, and compensation troubles.

 When attending visits with a treating physician, it is essential that you are honest and accurately reporting your symptoms and limitations.
+Veterans’ medical records should accurately reflect what is being reported.
 Do not exaggerate or downplay symptoms.
 Providing an accurate picture of your symptoms can help to ensure that your condition(s) is documented correctly in medical records, which VA will likely consider when deciding your claim.

 Compensation and Pension examinations are medical exams ordered by VA to assess the etiology and/or severity of a veteran’s disabilities when they are pursuing a disability compensation claim.
 VA weighs the results of C&P exams quite heavily.
 It is crucial that you attend your C&P exam if VA schedules one for you.
 Here’s why: